It’s the biggest sales weekend of the year. Shop our favorite deals now ahead of Cyber Monday.

 To use a salad spinner, you place the salad in the basket and put it in the bowl (half filled with water) to clean it.
 Once the salad is clean, you empty the water, put the basket back in the bowl, replace the lid, and operate the spinning mechanism, usually by pressing a button or turning a crank.
 The spinning motion flings the water from the leaves inside, thus drying them.

-Before you purchase a salad spinner, try to obtain enough information about the product to answer the following questions.
+Before you select a salad spinner, try to obtain enough information about the product to answer the following questions.

 First and foremost, you want a salad spinner that actually works.
 If it's not efficient enough to make your salad come out completely dry, it's not worth having.